Colombia–Mexico relations: History

 Over the past few years, both nations have become increasingly tangled in the war on drugs.
 Colombia has for many years been known as one of the biggest producers of drugs and for having notorious cartels.
 Mexico was traditionally a transit country for Colombia drugs to pass through en route to the United States (the largest demand market for drug consumption).
 However, Mexico has also become increasingly involved in drug production itself and many Mexican drug cartels have increasingly partnered with Colombian cartels in transiting drugs to other markets globally.
 Both the Colombian and Mexican government have increasingly worked together to combat the cartels and have hired advisers from each other nations to practice successful tactics in each other's nations respectively.

 Colombia and Mexico are two of the four founding members of the Pacific Alliance (the others being Chile and Peru).
 From 2017 to 2018, both nations celebrated a "Dual Year" in order to promote greater rapprochement among both nations, strengthen ties through activities in the areas of culture, education and academic mobility, trade and investment, entrepreneurship and innovation, among others, which were celebrated throughout two years.

 In July 2021, Colombian Vice-President and Foreign Minister Marta Lucía Ramírez, paid a visit to Mexico and met with her counterpart Marcelo Ebrard to reaffirm their commitment to strengthening both nations' joint bilateral relations mechanisms.
-In November 2022, Colombian President Gustavo Petro paid a visit to Mexico and met with Mexican President Andrés Manuel López Obrador.
+In 2022, both nations celebrated 200 years of diplomatic relations.
+In November of that same year, Colombian President Gustavo Petro paid a visit to Mexico and met with Mexican President Andrés Manuel López Obrador.
 During the visit, Mexico was asked to and accepted the invitation to become a guarantor country in negotiations between the Colombian government and the National Liberation Army (ELN).

+In September 2023, Mexican President Andrés Manuel López Obrador paid a visit to Cali, Colombia to attend a Latin-American and Caribbean Conference on drugs.
+While in Colombia, Presidente López Obrador met with Colombian President Gustavo Petro and the two leaders discussed the ongoing peace process in Colombia.
+In October 2024, President Petro travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.
+President Petro returned to Mexico in December 2024 and met with President Sheinbaum..